+In 2013, Allyson Kapin and I co-authored Social Change Anytime Everywhere: How to Implement Online Multichannel Strategies to Spark Advocacy, Raise Money, and Engage your Community, available from Wiley/Jossy-Bass.
 In 2009, I co-authored Social by Social: A handbook in using social technologies for social impact.
-With Allyson Kapin, I co-authored Social Change Anytime Everywhere: How to Implement Online Multichannel Strategies to Spark Advocacy, Raise Money, and Engage your Community, available from Wiley/Jossy-Bass.
 I’ve also had the great opportunity to contribute to additional publications about social media and online engagement (for details, visit the Publications page.)
-Since 2008, I have contributed to the Stanford Social Innovation Review with monthly posts on the Opinion Blog.
+I am a monthly contributor to Tony Martignetti Nonprofit Radio and a regular contributor since 2008 for the Stanford Social Innovation Review Opinion Blog.

 I’m happy to have spoken at conferences, workshops, and training days in the US, the UK and beyond, including the Nonprofit Technology Conference and SXSW Interactive.
 (Review presentations, speaking dates, and other information about my presentations here.)

 In addition to my independent work with organizations and communities, in March 2011, I joined NTEN as the Membership Director.
 In June 2013, I transitioned to be NTEN’s CEO.
 I have worked in private philanthropy, advocacy nonprofit organizations, international nonprofits, web design companies, and as a consultant.

 I’d love to connect with you, hear what you’re working on, share ideas, and learn from each other!